rust-lang/reference/src/types/impl-trait.md

 ## Limitations

-`impl Trait` can only appear as the argument or return type of a free or inherent function.
+`impl Trait` can only appear as a parameter or return type of a free or inherent function.
 It cannot appear inside implementations of traits, nor can it be the type of a let binding or appear inside a type alias.

 [closures]: closure.md